Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Invariant Measures and Ergodicity

-Clearly exponentially mixing implies strongly mixing.
-Theorem 3.2.6, \cite{GDJZ} states that if $\upeta$ is the unique invariant measure for $(\mathrm{P}_t)_{t\geq 0}$, then it is ergodic.
+Clearly exponentially mixing implies strongly mixing. \cite[Theorem 3.2.6]{GDJZ} states that if $\upeta$ is the unique invariant measure for $(\mathrm{P}_t)_{t\geq 0}$, then it is ergodic.
 The interested readers are referred to see \cite{GDJZ} for more details on the ergodicity for infinite dimensional systems.

 Let us now show that there exists a unique invariant measure for the Markovian transition probability associated to the system (\ref{32}).
 Moreover, we establish that the invariant measure is ergodic and strongly mixing (in fact exponentially mixing).
-Let $\u(t,\u_0)$ denotes the unique strong solution of the system (\ref{32}) with the initial condition $\u_0\in\H$.
+Let $\u(t,\u_0)$ denote the unique strong solution to the system (\ref{32}) with the initial condition $\u_0\in\H$.
 Let $(\mathrm{P}_t)_{t\geq 0}$ be the \emph{Markovian transition semigroup} in the space $\C_b(\H)$ associated to the system (\ref{32}) defined by

 where $\mathrm{P}(t,\u_0,\d \y)$ is the transition probability of $\u(t,\u_0)$ and $\upeta_{t,\u_0}$ is the law of $\u(t,\u_0)$.
 The semigroup $(\mathrm{P}_t)_{t\geq 0}$ is Feller, since the solution to \eqref{32} depends continuously on the initial data.
 From (\ref{mar}), we also have